 Will iOS Update Delay downgrade devices?

 Yes, if the window for signing the older version is still open.
+You should start with an erased device to avoid any issues when downgrading.

 What happens to the workflow when Apple stops signing the older release?